RickLikeJD/LegacyUAF-TextureCooker/readme.md

     * Execute the Python script.

 3.  **Get Your Cooked Textures:**
-    * Voila! 🎉 Your converted textures will appear in the `output` folder (or as specified by the script's logic).
+    * Voila! 🎉 Your converted textures will appear in the `output` folder.

-## 🤔 How It Works (Simplified)
+## 🤔 How It Works

-This script uses the Pillow library to open your input images, perform necessary transformations (like resizing, color palette adjustments, or format changes specific to Wii UbiArt requirements - *you might want to add more specific details here if you can!*), and then saves them in a format compatible with the games.
+This script uses the Pillow library to open your input images, perform necessary transformations, and then saves them in a format compatible with the games.

 ## 🙏 Credits

 A big thank you for using this tool!

-**Please make sure to credit [Your Name/Username Here] if you use this script in your projects or share it elsewhere.**
+**Please make sure to credit [RickLikeJD] if you use this script in your projects or share it elsewhere.**

-## ⚠️ Disclaimer

-* This tool is provided as-is.
-Always back up your original files before processing.
-* Ensure your input textures are compatible with the general requirements of Wii homebrew and UbiArt modding.
-* The specific "cooking" process for UbiArt games can be complex.
-This script aims to simplify common steps but may not cover every edge case or specific game requirement.

----

 *Happy Modding!* 🎮